 When it comes to Chase business credit cards like the Ink Preferred, specifically, you’ll need to be underneath the 5/24 rule to get approved … but that approval will not add to your 5/24 count.
 That means if you are at 4/24 and apply for the Ink Preferred and get approved, you would still be at 4/24.

 In general, most business card approvals do not count toward your 5/24 total.
 That includes business cards from American Express, Chase, Citi, Bank of America, and more.

 The reason?
 Business credit card accounts typically don't show on your personal credit report.

-Pair it With the Ink Cash or Sapphire Cards
+Pair it With the Ink Cash or Sapphire Credit Cards

-One amazing thing about Chase’s ecosystem of travel credit cards is that they work very well together.
-So if you already have a personal card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, you can combine the points earned from the Ink Preferred into one account, making them easier to redeem.
+One amazing thing about Chase's ecosystem of travel credit cards is that they work very well together.
+So if you already have a personal card like the *csp* or *csr*, you can combine the points earned from the Ink Preferred into one account, making them easier to redeem.

-Not to mention, Chase also has two fantastic no-annual-fee cashback business cards: The Chase Ink Business Unlimited® Credit Card and the Chase Ink Business Cash® Credit Card.
+Not to mention, Chase also has two fantastic no-annual-fee cashback business cards: The *chase ink unlimited* and the *chase ink cash*.
 While these cards technically earn cash back, that cash back can be turned into Chase Ultimate Rewards points to redeem towards travel making them worth more as long as you hold an Ink Preferred or one of the Sapphire cards.

-There are no restrictions from holding more than one Ink card, so as long as you are under the 5/24 rule discussed above, you could technically hold all three cards and accelerate your points earning.
+There are no restrictions from holding more than one Ink card.
+So as long as you are under the 5/24 rule, you could technically open and hold all three cards and accelerate your points earning for your business.

 How to Redeem 100K Chase Ultimate Rewards Points